natalie-mein/Minishell/README.md

 git clone git@github.com:natalie-mein/minishell.git && cd minishell/
 ```

-2. **Compile the program:** `Makefile` is included and it automatically handle the compilation for you.
+2. **Compile the program:** `Makefile` is included and it automatically handles the compilation for you.
 After compiling, you will get the executable `minishell`.
 To compile the program, run:

 ```bash
 make